Matsue Castle

 The castle’s keep is a fine example of an early Edo period tenshu with five levels concealing six inner floors and an underground basement.
 Built in a borogata or watchtower style, and perched atop the 28-meter high hill, Matsue Castle keep has a commanding presence in the center of the city.
 It has an overall dark appearance, with wooden paneling covering a large part of the building.

 The dark timber cladding is designed to protect the lower floors from rain.
 The exteriors of the lower sections are covered in black shitami-ita, to protect the mud walls beneath.
+The tenshu features curving roofs that look like birds with their wings spread.
+For this reason, the castle is also known as Chidori-jō or Plover Castle, resembling plovers in flight.

 Let’s look a bit closely at the various ingenious add-ons of Matsue Castle.
 The keep was designed as a defensive stronghold and was well-equipped with defensive design features, including numerous gaps for firing at invaders and ishiotoshi structures for dropping rocks on anyone attempting to scale its walls.